zurongchung/AnimateName/README.md

 # AnimateName
-Take a series letters and turn them into geometry shape like characters, and animating those geometry shapes
+Transform a series of letters into geometric shape looking characters, and start animating while Mouse interact with them.